How To Keep Your Windows PC Safe and Secure

 Some bad news: To be honest, I don't think someone can be really safe when browsing with Windows.
 The hackers are really smart and they keep finding new holes in Windows and the popular programs that run on Windows.
 Microsoft is trying hard to secure Windows, but the hackers are usually a step ahead.
+And the hackers many of the popular programs that run on Windows.
 A Windows PC expert can make their PC pretty safe if they follow all the steps and keep everything up-to-date.
 I'll show you what can be done.
 Just need to follow these steps carefully.

 So why do I need to be worried about security?
 So far I've been fine.

 First thing to do is get clear about your level of risk.